KnoxMakers/KM-Laser/README.md

 A bundle of Inkscape extensions useful for Laser Cutting/Engraving.

 This bundle is meant primarily for the use of the Knox Makers members on the Knox Makers laser cutter but might be useful to others.
-If you are using this for your own laser there are likely preset values that you will need to edit.
+If you are using this for your own laser there are likely preset values that you will need to edit the settings in kmlaser_presets.py.

 ===